collective-soundworks/soundworks-template/README.md

 In this folder, you will find a template to build a scenario on Soundworks.
 The template implements the following very simple scenario: when a client connects to the server, it gets an index (*i.e.* a number we can refer to later on that corresponds to that client), and plays a sound.

 The full documentation of Soundworks lies in the [*Soundworks* GitHub repository](https://github.com/collective-soundworks/soundworks).
-However, let's explain in short whathow this works.
+However, let's explain in short how this works.

 ## Project structure